GSS-Cogs/dd-cms/README.md

 bash ubuntu-20.4-plone-installer.sh
 ```

-Enter your superuser credentials and hit return...the machine will automatically reboot after the script is done; don't be alarmed!
+Enter your superuser credentials and hit return!

-# Running A Demo
+# Running A Plone Demo
 Change directory into your Plone folder.
 By default this is "home/$USER/Plone", e.g:

 ```